axyl-casc/DefenderRemake/README.md

 ## Acknowledgments

-Developed by Axyl Carefoot-Schulz (ID: 201694318) for COMP 2659 under the guidance of instructor Paul Pospisil.
+Developed by Axyl Carefoot-Schulz for COMP 2659 under the guidance of instructor Paul Pospisil.

 ## Future Improvements